goodnekk/Computational-Cosmogeny/README.md

 Therefore, as we care also to let users browse their notes through the file system, the only thing that can work (at least so far), is to get rid of the hierarchical folder structure and put everything in one folder.
 Then use a JSON file as a database to store the states of each item.

 {{ replace this with the database module }}

-### html

-`html` documents are actually the best way to store notes.
-As in, a finished, presentational, and collaborative format from which other users can start work on by converting them into markdown files, or by adding them in their app library and go in edit mode (eg drawing connection, adding images or other files).

-{{To do this though, each document should be self-embeddable and zero-dependant (I don't know what I am saying): somehow make it possible not to have broken links.
-Which means, you can base64 images (easily I think).
-Not sure you can do the same with video or audio files though.
-So what's the deal with that? `epub` has been developed to resolve this problem of asset dependancy, but it failed because it does not support all html and css and js (new) features.
-Would saving a webpage as web-archive solve this?

-Apple Safari has its own archive format called [webarchive](https://en.m.wikipedia.org/wiki/Webarchive), it’s proprietary; Mozilla Firefox has its own as well, called [MAFF](https://en.m.wikipedia.org/wiki/Mozilla_Archive_Format) — apparently not working anymore as of 2017; Google Chrome uses the data URI scheme to package everything in [a single .html file](https://chrome.google.com/webstore/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle) (instead of a `.webarchive`); there is the [MHTML](https://en.m.wikipedia.org/wiki/MHTML) archive format, developed originally my Microsoft and in use to produce HTML emails and the [Web ARChive](https://en.m.wikipedia.org/wiki/Web_ARChive), developed by the Internet Archive non-profit organisation.}}{{ this whole part if kinda interesting, but I think the next section is the approach I’m leaning towards more }}

-{{As sketched out before, self-embeddable html files, or some web-archive format that upon opening would unzip all the files building up a note and put them in place in your library would be another way to approach this.}}{{ integrate this bit? }}

-### sharing

-Another approach to sharing a note composed of different material is to run the whole library on / as a `dat` archive.
-On a normal level your note collection is private.
-Once you want to share one note with someone else, upon link creation, the app checks for all the material composing that note (eg, all the `transclusion`-syntax links), and turn those items shareable as well.

-{{This only works if you share a note as a dat-link of course, if you share a copy of the single `.md` or `.html` file to someone, then it would still work if they have access to the internet and can fetch the rest of the material upon file opening, otherwise what they probably would see is a placeholder?}}{{ revise, a bit unsure where it wants to go }}

-We still find it problematic though, the fact of sharing a note as an html file and therefore not letting the receiver modify and comment it.
-A nice option would be to let open html documents as markdown files.
-We wonder how difficult and edge-case it might be.
-Technically, you only care about the html tag structure, so after converting everything to plain text, you would replace html tags into markdown syntax, and that's it.
-Pretty sure it might not be so easy though.
-Put some pandoc in there.
-If there's something we care, is data conversion and reconversion and being able to shape it in innumerable ways to get only what you need.

-### structure

 - list view
 - spatial view